 All the successful applicants have a passion for working with people.
 Their successes have come from their people focus, empathy for those they are working with, communication skills and ability to manage difficult situations.
 Those previously employed in theatre have added vibrancy to activities within the services.

 Fremantle Trust have found the new support assistants to be a fantastic addition to their teams, providing invaluable support during the challenging time of the COVID-19 pandemic and into the future.

 If you’re interested in finding out more about this new please email Alex Jones, HR Business Partner, Fremantle Trust.

 Recruiting volunteers - Coastal Homecare

-Coastal Homecare (Hove) Limited is a small domiciliary care agency, which registered its interest to recruit volunteers with the National Care Force.
-A few weeks into the COVID-19 pandemic, volunteers were matched and were offered either befriending roles for socially isolated people or administration tasks that could be carried out while observing social distancing.
+Coastal Homecare (Hove) Limited is a small domiciliary care agency that registered its interest to recruit volunteers with the National Care Force.
+A few weeks into the COVID-19 pandemic, volunteers were matched and were offered either befriending roles for socially isolated people or administration tasks that could be carried out while observing covid-safe working practices.

 To find out more email Neil Kentish, Area Manager, Coastal Homecare (Hove) Limited.

 These are banks of staff or volunteers, employed or coordinated by the local authority, who can provide temporary cover.
 They can also be provided by other commissioning bodies.